tomorrow-one/transactional-outbox/README.md

 ### Alternatives

-This library was created because alternative solutions like Debezium or Kafka Connect would require additional operational efforts (such a solution would have to be operated in a highly available fashion and would have to be monitored.
+This library was created because alternative solutions like Debezium or Kafka Connect would require additional operational efforts (such a solution would have to be operated in a highly available fashion and would have to be monitored).
 Additionally, these solutions limit flexibility, e.g. for the usage of custom headers for a kafka message (depending on the message / payload), a solution would have to be found or developed.
 At the time of evaluation there was also no existing experience in the team with Debezium or Kafka Connect.

 ### Current Limitations
-* This library assumes and uses Hibernate and Spring (for transaction handling) - extracting a core and making the usage of Spring stuff an optional add-on would be a possible contribution)
+* This library assumes and uses Hibernate and Spring (for transaction handling) - extracting a core and making the usage of Spring stuff an optional add-on would be a possible contribution
 * Currently it supports protobuf 3 for messages to publish (could be extended to other serialization libs)
 * It's tested with postgresql only (verified support for other databases could be contributed)